 When you become an employer for the first time and take on a new employee, there are important checks you must make.
-Here are eight key steps that you should consider.
+Here are eight key steps that you should consider when employing staff for the first time.

 1. Decide how much to pay your employee: Almost all workers are legally entitled to the National Minimum Wage.
 The National Living Wage is higher than the National Minimum Wage - workers get it if they are over 25.
-See National Minimum Wage and National Living Wage rates.
+See National Minimum Wage and National Living Wage - rates and overview.

 2. Carry out pre-employment checks: You should carry out an initial identity check on workers and verify their references and qualifications.
 You may also wish to include health checks as part of your recruitment process.
 See pre-employment checks.